 - Ensure proper bike fit by bringing the child along when shopping for a bike.
-Select one that is the right size for the child, not one he or she will grow into. - Make sure your child has the right size helmet and wears it every time when riding, skating or scooting. - Actively supervise children until you're comfortable that they are responsible to ride on their own.
-Limit riding to sidewalks only to avoid collisions with cars.
+Select one that is the right size for the child, not one he or she will grow into. - Make sure your child has the right size helmet and wears it every time when riding a bike, skateboard, or scooter. - Actively supervise children until they are responsible to ride on their own.
+Limit riding to sidewalks to avoid collisions with cars.